gauteh/lieer/README.md

 [notmuch](https://notmuchmail.org/) database.
 The changes to tags in the notmuch database may be pushed back remotely to your GMail account.

+## disclaimer

-It will not and can not:
+Gmailieer will not and can not:

-* Add or delete messages on your remote account
+* Add or delete messages on your remote account, except `trash` or `spam` messages (and those will eventually be [deleted](https://support.google.com/mail/answer/7401?co=GENIE.Platform%3DDesktop&hl=en))
 * Modify messages other than their labels

-## disclaimer

-This does not modify or delete your email remotely, but it can modify the message labels remotely.
-So those may be lost if all goes wrong.
-Also, whether you will actually get all your email is not proven. **In short: No warranties.**
+So `trash`'ed or `spam`'ed messages (or if somehow these tags get added to all your messages) may be lost, as well as messages labels may be lost if all goes wrong.
+Also, whether you will actually get all your email is not proven. **In
+short: No warranties.**

 ## requirements